Josh Gottheimer: Gaza war (2023–present)

 Following the October 7 attacks and the outbreak of the Gaza war, Gottheimer condemned Reps.
 Rashida Tlaib and Cori Bush's criticism of Israel, stating, "It sickens me that while Israelis clean the blood of their family members shot in their homes...[Bush and Tlaib] believe Congress should strip U.S. funding...and allow innocent civilians to suffer."
 On November 7, 2023, Gottheimer voted to censure Tlaib for "promoting false narratives regarding the October 7, 2023, Hamas attack" and her use of the slogan "from the river to the sea".

+During a meeting with fellow House Democrats after October 7, Gottheimer interjected when Pennsylvania representative Susan Wild said that she didn't want any religious community to feel ostracized due to the massacre, specifically mentioning that Muslim clerics in her district hadn't attended a vigil for the victims.
+Gottheimer reportedly replied by either saying "because they're all guilty" or "because they should feel guilty."
+Greg Casar subsequently began arguing with Gottheimer, with Gottheimer saying not enough people had condemned Hamas.
+Casar replied by saying that Gottheimer didn't know whether Muslim leaders in Pennsylvania had failed to do so.
+Gottheimer subsequently denied that his comments regarding guilt were targeted towards Muslims.

 On October 10, 2023, Gottheimer sponsored the "Operation Swords of Iron" Iron Dome Appropriations Act.

 On October 16, 2023, Gottheimer (along with Reps.
-Don Bacon, Jared Moskowitz, and Claudia Tenney) led a group of 63 Democrats and 50 Republicans in drafting a letter to President Biden, in which they, "...ask[ed] him to boost Israel’s security, hold Iran accountable for its role in funding Hamas...and put pressure on nations who support Hamas, including Qatar and Türkiye...[as well as] thanked the President for his unwavering support for the State of Israel [and] reaffirmed their commitment to increasing American security assistance".
+Don Bacon, Jared Moskowitz, and Claudia Tenney) led a group of 63 Democrats and 50 Republicans in drafting a letter to President Biden, in which they, "...ask[ed] him to boost Israel's security, hold Iran accountable for its role in funding Hamas...and put pressure on nations who support Hamas, including Qatar and Türkiye...[as well as] thanked the President for his unwavering support for the State of Israel [and] reaffirmed their commitment to increasing American security assistance".